lpski/ticker-sentiment/README.md

 ## Available News/Post Sources
-Currently, there are XX sources to choose from as listed below with notes
+Currently, there are many sources to choose from as listed below with notes

 *Can run in background without any additional setup*